tonethar/IGME-330-Spring-2019/projects/project-1-DRAFT.md

 4) Use the canvas transforms where appropriate - `ctx.translate()`, `ctx.rotate()` and `ctx.scale()`
     - "Push" and "pop" the canvas drawing state where appropriate
     - Recall that if your functions manipulate any drawing state variables, it's a good idea to `ctx.save()` the drawing state at the top of the function, and `ctx.restore()` the state at the bottom of the function
+5) Be sure that all of the above are implemented in an *aesthetically pleasing* fashion and are not merely tacked on to meet a requirement

 <a id="webaudio"></a>

 ### D. Web Audio & Experience
 1) Give the user the ability to view both the frequency AND the waveform data (not necessarily simultaneously)
 2) Add at least one audio node (besides the analyser), and give the user the ability to manipulate it
-3) Be sure that the effect is *aesthetically pleasing* and not merely tacked on to meet requirements
+3) Be sure that the effect is *aesthetically pleasing* and not merely tacked on to meet a requirement

 <a id="media"></a>